openreplay/documentation/content/configuration/external-storage.md

 ]
 ```

 2. Enable public access to the `openreplay-assets` bucket **only**.
 This latter contains only stylesheets, icons and fonts that are required for proper session replay.
-If you're on AWS, that would be under 'Permissions > Bucket policy' using the following configuration:
+If you're on AWS, first navigate to 'Permissions > Block public access (bucket settings)' and turn it off, then go to 'Permissions > Bucket policy' and use the following configuration:

 ```json
 {